pulsar-edit/pulsar-edit.github.io/docs/docs/launch-manual/sections/getting-started/sections/installing-pulsar.md

 Pulsar is available as a 64-bit Windows installer and [portable app](https://en.wikipedia.org/wiki/Portable_application) that can be downloaded from [Pulsar Downloads](/download.html).

+We also have Pulsar available in certain package manager repositories.
+See the relevant section within the downloads for the installation commands.

 ![Pulsar on Windows](@images/atom/windows-system-settings.png)

 The context menu `Open with Pulsar` in File Explorer, and the option to